 |

-Step 2: Active Reading & Note-Taking
+Step 2: Active Reading & Note Taking for Book Reviews

 As You Read, Capture: Strengths